mainmatter/playbook/project-procedure/consulting/README.md

 Team Augmentation projects deliver twice the value for our clients and their teams.
-Our consultants will actively support the client's team with new and ongoing product initiatives, thereby increasing the team's swiftness while simultaneously sharing their unique expertise and leveling team members up as they collaborate.
+Our consultants will actively support the client's team with new and ongoing product initiatives, thereby increasing the team's velocity while simultaneously sharing their unique expertise and leveling team members up as they collaborate.
 That way they provide sustainable value that our clients continue to benefit from even after our consultants leave.